-"B Mkhondo be and is re-elected as a director of the company."
+"H A Botha and is re-elected as a director of the company."

-An abridged curriculum vitae for B Mkhondo is set on page 14 of the integrated annual report of which this notice forms part.
+An abridged curriculum vitae for H A Botha is set on page 14 of the integrated annual report of which this notice forms part.

 ORDINARY RESOLUTION 7: RE-ELECTION OF DIRECTOR